malk1510/Itoa_and_Atoi/README.md

 This build system would be able to compile a set of programs in both the host machine and the target MSP432 embedded platform.
 MSP432 compiles its code using the GNU-based Arm compiler arm-none-eabi-gcc.

 The build system comprises a makefile which has MSP432 as its only platfrom override other than the Host.

+To run the atoi and itoa conversion, there are tests and executions present in the 'course1.c' file inside the 'include' folder, which will execute all these operations.